f6systems/bsdo/README.md

 )

- Here some work (later to be  a package dbbs ... ) for the
+ Here some work (later to be  a package bsdb ... ) for the
-DataBase BootStrap
+BootStrap DataBase

 // ?? drone at http://ru.ipcloud.net:8000